postfinance/hlfabric-k8scc/README.md

 It talks directly to the Kubernetes API and doesn't depend on Docker which enables you to deploy a Hyperledger Fabric Peer on Kubernetes without exposing the Docker socket and therefore improve security and portability.

-The following points are addressed:
+The following points have been addressed:
 - Chaincode build runs separated from the peer
 - Chaincode is launched separated from the peer
 - The build and launch of chaincode is compatible with the default/internal system